watertap-org/watertap/docs/technical_reference/property_models/seawater_ion_generic.rst

 Scaling
 -------
-This artificial seawater property package includes support for scaling, such as providing default or calculating scaling factors for all variables.
+This artificial seawater property package includes support for scaling, such as default or user-supplied scaling factors for all variables.

 The default scaling factors are as follows: